-Personal financial management isn’t just for fat cats.
+Personal financial management isn’t just for the rich and affluent.

 Finance in the U.S. tends to be pretty all-inclusive, even if it may not always seem like it is.
 There is nothing that prevents an average Joe from Idaho from playing a high-risk investment game on Wall Street.
 And this gets truer the more technology evolves because technology is connecting all of us more and more each day.